-The City’s Development Committee comprised of members of City Council, staff and residents presented the proposed Murphy Parkway extension design to the community in the fourth quarter of 2014 and construction is slated to begin in 2016.
+The City’s Development Committee comprised of members of City Council, staff and residents presented the proposed Murphy Parkway extension design to the community in the fourth quarter of 2014 and construction was completed in the fall 2016.

 The community will find new stretches of bike path on the north side of Rutherford Road from Sawmill Parkway west to Tricia Price Drive and along the west side of North Liberty Street (north of Brookhill Drive to Seldom Seen Road).